decyphertek-io/decyphertek/docs/products/azure/misp.md

 * After 5/30/26 uses podman instead of docker and requires the core user.
 * After 5/30/26 Portainer is no longer used.
 * After 5/30/26 Fedora CoreOS is used instead of FlatCar Linux.
-* After 5/30/26 Caddy and Coraza WAF is used instead of nginx.
+* After 7/2/26 The new podman path is /home/core/.podman/ , ~/opt/.podman/ is not longer used.
 * Please wait 5-10 minutes for MISP to be accessible.
 * Upon first login the system may be undergoing an update and display a warning message.
 Please wait.